MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Update-MgUserDriveItem.md

 ## SYNOPSIS
 Update the metadata for a \[bundle\]\[\] of \[driveItems\]\[driveItem\] by ID.You can only update the following metadata: Any other change requests will be ignored.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaUserDriveItem](/powershell/module/Microsoft.Graph.Beta.Files/Update-MgBetaUserDriveItem?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)